microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/documentsetversionitem.md

 ---
 title: "documentSetVersionItem resource type"
-description: "Represents an item which is a part of a captured document set version."
+description: "Represents an item that is a part of a captured document set version."
 author: "swapnil1993"
 ms.localizationpriority: medium
 ms.prod: "sites-and-lists"